Saric-Group/MembraneReviewTutorials/README.md

 ## Reporting bugs and feedback  <a name="bugs"></a>

 Please report any bugs.
-Feedback on how to improve this tutorials is welcome.
+Feedback on how to improve these tutorials is welcome.

 [^RevCit]: Munoz-Basagoiti, Frey, Meadowcroft, Amaral, Prada and Saric, A guide to modeling mesoscale membrane deformations with coarse-grained computer simulations (submitted, 2025)
 [^Siggel2022]: Siggel, M. et al. (2022) TriMem: A Parallelized Hybrid Monte